odissii/odissii-app/README.md

 2. Use the database.sql file to create all of the tables you will need to run this project.
 3. Start postgres if not running already by using ``brew services start postgresql``
 4. ``npm install``
-5. Create a .env file containing the following information:
+5. Create a .env file containing the following information.
+You will need to use the Goggle API Console to acquire the tokens needed.
    SERVER_SESSION_SECRET
     my_oauth_refresh_token
     my_gmail_username
     my_oauth_client_secret
     my_oauth_client_id

-    You will need to use the Goggle API Console to acquire the tokens needed.
-6. You will need to sign up for accounts with the Cloudinary as well and replace the FeedbackFormView and AddEmployee
+6. You will need to sign up for accounts with the Cloudinary as well and replace the FeedbackFormView and AddPerson in the componentDidMount function.
     Cloudinary: https://cloudinary.com/documentation/react_integration

-8. ``npm run server``
+7. ``npm run server``
-9. Now that the server is running, start the client ``npm run client``
+8. Now that the server is running, start the client ``npm run client``
-10. Navigate to ``localhost:3000``
+9. Navigate to ``localhost:3000``

 ## Screenshots